zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-forDevelopers-exitCriteria.md

     All blades meet the required blade reveal time of less than 4 seconds for the 80th percentile before being enabled in PROD.
 Extensions should be enabled in MPAC to start tracking performance.
 Resource and Create blades are tracked explicitly.

-    We require at least 100 loads of your UX (extension/blade/tiles) to get a signal.
-If you are unable to generate that traffic genuinely in the expected timeframe, please hold a bug bash to increase the traffic.
+    We require at least 100 loads of the UX (extension/blade/tiles) to get a signal.
+If you cannot generate that traffic genuinely in the expected timeframe, please hold a bug bash to increase the traffic.

     For more information about performance, see the following resources:
     * Dashboard